select-8/mock-bigthief-htmlsite/README.md

 - difficult to align
 - duplicates code

+DECided to go with single pages because I don't like a sticky header and early on couldn't find a simple enough alternative to do the nav back up the pages.

 #### Left to Implement

 - iframes responsive to media screen size
 - floating down pointer on tour, disappear on scroll
+- size of things in music and video not good, better to do media queries

 ## Testing